hshinnaga/astro-polarimetry/research.md

 ---

-## 2. Magnetic Field in Evolved Stars and their Circumstellar Medium -- High-Resolution Observations with ALMA, VLA, VERA
+## 2. Magnetic Fields in Evolved Stars and their Circumstellar Medium -- High-Resolution Observations with ALMA, VLA, VERA
 The Atacama Large Millimeter/submillimeter Array (ALMA), the Very Large Array (VLA), and the VLBI Exploration of Radio Astrometry　(VERA) allows us to zoom in on the very heart of stars that are just before supernova explosions.

 <div style="text-align: center; margin: 20px 0;">